camunda/camunda-docs/docs/self-managed/optimize-deployment/setup/configuration.md

 You can see a sample configuration file with all possible configuration fields and their default values [here](service-config.yaml).

-In the following section you will find descriptions and default values of the configuration fields with their respective YAML path.
+In the following section, you will find descriptions and default values of the configuration fields with their respective YAML path.

 :::note Heads Up
 For changes in the configuration to take effect, you need to restart Optimize!
 :::

-### Java System Properties & OS Environment variable placeholders
+### Java system properties & OS environment variable placeholders

 To externalize configuration properties from the `environment-config.yaml`, Optimize provides variable placeholder support.

 The order in which placeholders are resolved is the following:

-1. Java System Properties
+1. Java system properties
-2. OS Environment variables
+2. OS environment variables

-The placeholder format is `${VARIABLE_NAME}` and allows you to refer to a value of a Java System Property or OS Environment variable of your choice.
+The placeholder format is `${VARIABLE_NAME}` and allows you to refer to a value of a Java system property or OS environment variable of your choice.
 The `VARIABLE_NAME` is required to contain only lowercase or uppercase letters, digits and underscore `_` characters and shall not begin with a digit.
 The corresponding regular expression is `([a-zA-Z_]+[a-zA-Z0-9_]*)`.

 The following example illustrates the usage: